Open Borders: The Science and Ethics of Immigration

 New York: First Second, 2019

 Libertarians have long advocated open borders, viewing any limit on immigration as an infringement on personal liberty.
 To my knowledge, there has never been a book-length treatment of the issue from a libertarian perspective — until now.
-Bryan Caplan, professor of economics at George Mason University, makes his case for open borders in an eponymously titled graphic novel.
+Bryan Caplan, professor of economics at George Mason University, makes his case for open borders in a graphic novel.
 Visually, the book reminds me of the For Beginners series, which uses comic illustrations to make difficult philosophical concepts easy to understand.
 The concepts Caplan discusses however are comparatively easy to understand and the book is opinionated.
 It is not an overview of the issue, but a polemic.
 To this reader, the artistic style of Caplan’s book had the effect of trivializing and distorting the issue.
 Perhaps Caplan chose this style to broaden its appeal, but it isn’t likely to win over immigration critics, who will feel their concerns have been mocked and oversimplified.

 In the first chapter, a cartoon version of Caplan wonders why people from poor countries can’t migrate to first-world countries whenever they please (what he calls the “trillion-dollar question”).
 He pivots from this question to the claim that restrictions on immigration amount to “global apartheid,” adding that they stifle personal and global wealth.
 In one panel, Caplan is shown pointing at Uncle Sam and demanding to know what “moral right” the government has to regulate contracts between consenting adults.
 Since open borders are not the status quo, it’s not clear why Caplan thinks opponents of the policy need to shoulder the burden of proof.
 It’s also not a self-evident truth that people have a moral right to settle wherever they wish.
 It may be self-evident to Caplan, but it is not self-evident to most Americans, Canadians, Brits, Germans, Frenchmen, and Australians, who favor some form of regulation on immigration.
 How, then, does he know there is a moral right to migrate freely across national borders?